Textures and Colors

 Textures are the largest contributors to VRAM usage.
 Reducing the size and amount of textures will reduce VRAM usage and make your avatar more performant.

-Multiple Textures set above 2048px will consume a vast amount of VRAM, contributing to serious performance issues for both yourself and others.
+Multiple Textures set at or above 2048px will consume a vast amount of Texture Memory, contributing to serious performance issues for both yourself and others.

 Please do your part by avoiding the use of High Res Textures on your Avatar!